yangshun/tech-interview-handbook/website/blog/2021-10-30-my-experience-working-as-a-meta-engineer.md

 ### Teams in Meta Singapore

-Let's talk about some of the teams in Meta Singapore since I currently work in Singapore and many of the readers are based in Singapore.
+Let's talk about some of the teams in Meta Singapore since I currently work in Singapore and many of the readers are based in Singapore. **Note that this section will go out of date as priorities shift.
+Last update: 2022/03/17.**

-In Meta SG we have two huge organizations - Commerce Engineering and Ads & Business Growth.
+In Meta SG we have two teams belonging to two organizations - Commerce Engineering and Ads & Business Platform.
 Both organizations, like most organizations in Meta, have global impact where the number of users are in the order of millions or more.

-Commerce Engineering (hardware sales) is Meta's next up and coming revenue stream and is also the team I work in.
-Commerce Engineering primarily deals with sale of Meta's hardware devices, from discovery to purchase to warranties, returns and support.
-If you heard of the Oculus Quest device, which is Meta's flagship VR device, my team is in-charge of building the web storefronts to sell them (currently https://www.oculus.com).
-In my team, I built the web infrastructure for the Oculus website which tens of other Oculus teams build on top of, built the React components for the web version of the Oculus Design System and also rearchitected the Content Management Platform to be compatible with React.
+Commerce Engineering (hardware sales) is Meta's next up and coming revenue stream and is also the organization which I work in.
+Commerce Engineering primarily deals with bringing Meta's hardware products to market - from building immersive digital storefronts and highly optimized checkout flows to delivering great post-sales experiences to platforms that manage the demand, production, testing and shipping of Meta hardware products across the entire supply chain.
+If you have heard of the Quest headset device, which is Meta's flagship VR device, my team is in-charge of building the web storefronts to sell them (currently https://www.oculus.com and https://portal.facebook.com).
+In my team, I built the web infrastructure for the Quest website which tens of other Oculus teams build on top of, built the React components for the web version of the Oculus Design System and also rearchitected the Content Management Platform rendering system to be compatible with React.
 It's definitely one of the highlights of my career to be building a product that contributed to Meta's 2nd highest revenue stream (and still growing)!

-On the Ads and Business side, there are multiple teams:
+On the Ads and Business organization, there are multiple teams:

-- Business Integrity Review - They work on building tools to catch bad advertisers (advertisers who create ads which violate our policies).
+- Business Integrity - They work on building tools to catch bad advertisers (advertisers who create ads which violate our policies).
 They want to maximize Business Integrity outcomes by building a human review system for ads & commerce on Meta, driving end-to-end improvements in the workflows, and providing best-in-class tools to IP rights holders, etc.
 - Business Support Platform - They redefine the support experience across all Meta business products, making it available, effective and effortless for all businesses.
 They make sure businesses can identify the help resources available to them when they need assistance in accomplishing their goals across Meta's suite of business tools.
 Their tools will also effortlessly help marketers diagnose their issues and connect them to the best solution to solve their problem.
 They have also some investment into the machine learning space.
-- Small Businesses and Growth - They have Multiple sub-projects.
-There's a system for managing the delivery of communications to businesses, advertisers and creators across Meta's products.
-The system is used by hundreds of internal teams, manages few hundred million communications a day and supports delivery to hundred over channels on Facebook, Instagram, Email, Push notifications and out-of-app surfaces such as Ads Manager, Meta Business Suite, Commerce Manager, etc. There's also a team working on adding an appointment booking system and restaurant menus to relevant businesses on Meta.
+- Business Messaging Commerce - They build products that enable the Business Messaging ecosystem across Messenger, Instagram and WhatsApp.

-## Career Progression/Compensation
+## Career progression/compensation

 Meta is one of the best companies for ambitious people who want to grow their careers quickly.
 At Meta, promotions come sooner and we encourage employees to be at their top form.
-At Meta, our terminal level (level at which there is no pressure to promote) is E5 and most people get from E3 to E4 within 1-1.5 years and from E4 to E5 within 2-2.5 years (this is a pessimistic estimate, I've seen people go from E3 to E5 in under 2 years).
+At Meta, our terminal level (level at which there is no pressure to promote) is E5 and most people get from E3 to E4 within 1-1.5 years and from E4 to E5 within 2-2.5 years (this is a conservative estimate - I've seen top performers go from E3 to E5 in under 2 years).
 As an E5 in Meta SG your annual compensation will be at least 300k annually, which is on par, if not higher than most director-level roles in non-tech industries in SG.
 Imagine getting to that level of pay within 5 years of your career!

 For comparison, Google, which is a similar company to Meta in many ways, has a slower promotion cycle - the average engineer at Google takes more than 2 years to get from L3 to L4, more than 3 years to get from L4 to L5 and more than 4 years to get from L5 to L6.
 At Google the terminal level is L4 so there's no pressure to promote.
 None of my peers are L6 at Google but a few are already E6 at Meta and it is quite achievable.

 Faster promotions also lead to better pay, so in most cases, Meta pays more than most other companies.
 Meta is one of the top companies in terms of reputation and prestige especially for engineers.

-## Company Prospects
+## Company prospects

-Meta is a tech giant products have over 3 billion active monthly users and Meta relies on ads as their primary source of revenue.
+Meta is a tech giant and their products have over 3 billion active monthly users.
+The company relies on ads as their primary source of revenue.
 Whether you like it or not, Meta products are around to stay for the next couple of years.
 Even if they are going to die off, it won't be that soon.
 Stock growth has been relatively strong over the past few years (doubled since I joined in Nov 2017), especially since 2020.

-Mark Zuckerberg is also betting on the [metaverse](https://about.fb.com/news/2021/10/founders-letter/).
-Personally I'm undecided on whether the metaverse is the future.
+Mark Zuckerberg is also betting on the [Metaverse](https://about.fb.com/news/2021/10/founders-letter/), which is obvious from the decision to change the company name from Facebook to Meta.
+Personally I'm undecided on whether the Metaverse is the future.

 ## Culture